Automatic Reasoning on Recursive Data-Structures with Sharing: A Challenge Problem

+In Fig.~\ref{fig:markgraph} we have a textbook algorithm that marks a graph.
+We assume a node has two successor fields \texttt{left} and \texttt{right}. \ignore{ Note that because the {\tt left} subgraph and the {\tt right} subgraph may overlap, we cannot (directly) apply SL.
+Instead, we shall demonstrate what it would take to prove this program, with emphasis on roles of the specification and code footprints. }

+\ignore{ The top-level precondition is that the graph is unmarked, and the end result is that the graph is fully marked.
 Because the function is recursive, clearly its precondition cannot simply be that the graph is fully unmarked.
-The required precondition is rather complicated, and we relegate the details to section \ref{sec:drive}.
+The required precondition is rather complicated, and we relegate the details to Section \ref{sec:drive}.
 Here it suffices to say that the precondition must state that every encountered marked node is either previously encountered, or all of its successor nodes are already marked.
-The take-away is that this property is not naturally expressible without using a recursive definition.
+The take-away is that this property is not naturally expressible without using a recursive definition. }

+There are some subtle but critical points that makes the example extremely challenging.
+First, in order to have a well-founded recursive definition of a graph, we need some form of ``history''.
+Yet the program itself \emph{does not implement} any such notion.
+Instead it uses the mark ({\tt m}) field for termination.
+Thus a challenge is to \emph{connect} a node's history in the specification and its mark.